Analysis - How debt woes brought Batista's Brazil empire to the brink

 While Batista has offered to buy more OSX and OGX stock to calm minority investors, he also has brought in outside help.

-In March 2012, Batista sold 5.63 percent of Centennial to Mubadala Development Corp.
-MUDEV.UL, the Abu Dhabi sovereign wealth fund, for $2 billion.
+In March 2012, Batista sold 5.63 percent of Centennial to Mubadala Development Corp., the Abu Dhabi sovereign wealth fund, for $2 billion.

 What Batista didn't say at the time was that he agreed to give up an unspecified stake in EBX to Mubadala if its investment in Centennial didn't provide a 5 percent annual return, a report by Bloomberg News said in December.